 PMEA District 5 is comprised of school districts from Beaver, Butler, Lawrence and Mercer Counties.
 Students are selected to the Honors Band and Chorus based on their scores in a live audition, performing a prepared solo piece selected by PMEA.

-Students in Kindergarten through Sixth Grade were awarded a
+Students in Kindergarten through Fifth Grade were awarded a certificate for

 Congratulations to all!

 On Wednesday, Oct.
 24, a group of students from the Senior High traveled to the Pittsburgh Zoo.
 A heartfelt thank you to the Job Training Center for Beaver County for providing students the opportunity to have an exciting, educational, fun-filled day!